shoestringlab/gadget-ui/README.md

 ### Current Release

-v 9.4.0
+v 9.5.0

-The Lightbox component has added an `animate()` method that switches to the next image in the array at a given interval `time`, imitating the functionality of an image carousel.
-Lightbox has also added a modal container that can show an image zoomed to 100% width on the page.
-Clicking on the image in the lightbox shows the modal.
-Clicking on the image modal hides the modal.
-This functionality can be deactivated with enableModal: false in the component options.
+The input controls have added standard event emitters from the Constructor object.
+With this change, you can simply use `myInputControl.on( "change", function(obj){})` to capture events from the input objects in the standard way for gadget-ui components.
+Each control has an array of events in <Component>.prototype.events.

 ## Installation